spectrocloud/librarium/content/docs/03-cluster-profiles/10-byoos/10-image-builder.md

 * [Git](https://git-scm.com/downloads) v2.39.1 or greater.

 * Access credentials to the target infrastructure provider.
-KBI through the help of Packer, deploys a compute instance to the target environment during the image creation process.
+KBI, through the help of Packer, deploys a compute instance to the target environment during the image creation process.

+* The cloud provider you choose may have different requirements.
+Review the KIB [documentation](https://image-builder.sigs.k8s.io/capi/capi.html) for your provider to learn more about the provider prerequisites.

 * [HashiCorp Packer](https://developer.hashicorp.com/packer/tutorials/docker-get-started/get-started-install-cli) installed v1.8.6 or greater.